wp-plugins/crayon-syntax-highlighter/readme.txt

 = 1.8.0 =
 * Theme Editor coming soon!

+= 1.7.27 =
+* Recommended update for everyone.
+This fixes a bug in 1.7.25 where Mixed Highlighting would fail inside an html tag
+* Greatly simplified the mixed highlighting method, more robust
+* Made it impossible to nest delimiters, which mimics the behaviour in supported languages.

 = 1.7.26 =
 * Added translations to the tooltips and copy notification in the toolbar